 A registered dietitian is a food and nutrition expert.
 RDs are employed in a wide variety of settings.
 Most RDs work as clinical dietitians focusing on the treatment and prevention of disease through medical nutrition therapy.
 RDs also work in the community and public health sector.
 Many RDs go on to teach at universities and conduct research.
 Also with nutrition being a growing trend today, many more RDs are finding employment in media, journalism, sports nutrition, and corporate wellness programs.

 Do you like science, the culinary arts, sociology, and business management?
 Do you want to work with professional athletes, help underprivileged children, or motivate cancer patients?
 Registered dietitians have it all!

 Requirements/Steps to Become an RD:

-- Pass a national examination administered by the Commission on Dietetic Registration (CDR).
+Passed a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR’s website at www.cdrnet.org.

 ADA Foundation Scholarships for Alabama

 Alabama Dietetic Association ($1000) - Juniors / Dietetics Majors.
 Established in 1979, this scholarship is presented in honor of the outgoing Alabama State President.
 An award of $1000 is awarded yearly to an undergraduate, (Junior) dietetics students holding residence in Alabama.

 Alabama Memorial Scholarship ($500) - Graduate / Dietetics.
 This scholarship fund was established in 1981.
 Each year the scholarship is named in memory or in honor of a person designated by the ALDA organization.
 The scholarship is funded through donations from ALDA and private individuals.
 Recipients must be admitted to or in present pursuit of a program of graduate study in dietetics or a related field in a regionally accredited college or university within Alabama.
 The selection criteria are 1) professional potential; 2) academic achievement; 3) financial need.